-Report: Deputy’s accused killer shot him 6 times, burned his body
+Report: Accused killer of Tennessee deputy shot him 6 times, burned his body

 DICKSON, Tenn. — Authorities have released new gruesome details that describe what they believe happened the day a Tennessee deputy was shot and killed last month.